bonettor/ANN_tutorial/README.md

 The scope of this implementation is not efficiency (nor numerical stability), but it is meant to show what happens behind the curtains" of more advanced implementations.

+##  SEE THE JUPYTER NOTEBOOK FOR MORE DETAILS